fbraem/mqweb/api/chstatus.md

 #### <a name="inquireQueryChannelName"></a>ChannelName
 The name of a channel.
-When this query parameter is not available, a * will be used which matches all channels. `name` can be used as synonym.
+When this query parameter is not available, a * will be used which matches all channels.
 This parameter will be ignored when a channelname is passed as URL parameter.

 #### <a name="inquireQueryChannelInstanceType"></a>ChannelInstanceType